 They say “location is everything” and Silverwood Heights is surely one of the best that Saskatoon has to offer.
 Warman Road provides easy access to the downtown core (approximately 5 km) and Circle Drive will take you to the far east side, or the far west in just a matter of minutes.
 Those working or studying at the University of Saskatchewan can enjoy a short scenic drive to work via Whiteswan Drive and Spadina Crescent.
 This peaceful and relaxing drive provides spectacular views through all four seasons.

-Shopping opportunities are numerous starting with The Mall at Lawson Heights,” one of Saskatoon’s major shopping centres.
+Shopping opportunities are numerous starting with The Mall at Lawson Heights, one of Saskatoon’s major shopping centres.
 Again, downtown Saskatoon is just a quick jaunt, as is Preston Crossing and Circle Drive West where you’ll find such retailers as Staples, Rona Home Centre and Home Depot.
-Safeway and Extra Foods are also conveniently located on the western border of the area.
+Safeway, Michael's Independant Foods are also conveniently located on the western border of the area.

 Silverwood Heights also offers abundant green spaces with over 45 acres of public park area including the North and South WJL Harvey Parks.
 Creative playgrounds, a public paddling pool, tennis courts, soccer fields and ball diamonds are just a few of the amenities which you’ll find in these lovely parks.
 Other recreational amenities that are conveniently located in neighbouring Lawson Heights include the Lawson Heights Civic Centre, which houses an indoor pool and a public library, and the Henk Ruys Soccer Centre.